Miniature Gardening Travels Around the World

 Alpine perennial plants – Plants that live high in the mountains are usually smaller and stunted in growth because the environment is colder and unfriendly.
 The plant wants to stay alive to reproduce, so it will grow slowly each year to protect itself.
 Most plants will continue to grow slowly when you take them out of that harsh environment, and some may not.

-Rock plants or rockery plants – Plants that grow among rocks are similar to alpine plants because they are trying to grow in a harsh place.
+Rock plants or rockery plants, preferably slow growing – Plants that grow among rocks are similar to alpine plants because they are trying to grow in a harsh place.
 Rock plants can grow in little soil, and are sometimes stunted in growth because of that.
 Again, look for the rock plants with small leaves and small flowers.

 I hope that helps get you started on your miniature gardening and gives you more ideas to look for.
 Do let me know of any other questions you may have.
 I’m always glad to hear from a fellow Miniature Gardener wherever you live.